maxdemer01/maxdemer01.github.io/_posts/2023-04-07-overthewire.md

 social-share: true
 ---

 [Over the Wire](https://overthewire.org/wargames/) is an online platform that provides a range of cybersecurity challenges and games for individuals to learn and improve their skills in cybersecurity.
 The platform offers a variety of challenges of varying difficulty levels, which are designed to help individuals learn the basics of cybersecurity and improve their problem-solving abilities.
 In this article, we will explore the features and benefits of Over the Wire and how it can be used to enhance cybersecurity knowledge.
+Moreover, there is no need to registrate.

 ## What is Over the Wire?